Online Equipment Rental Business Guide: Everything You Need to Know

 For equipment like cranes, bulldozers, backhoes and excavators, self-transportation is the most reliable option for equipment rental businesses.
 For this, the business may need to hire drivers and equipment operators.
 Smaller handheld equipment and add-on equipment such as safety gloves and helmet can be delivered by a third-party service or trucking company.

-Note: Sections 4.4.1 - 4.4.4 may not be applicable on multi vendor marketplaces that are based on an asset-light business model, requiring least possible investment and sources from the business owner.
+Note: The aforementioned steps may not be applicable on multi vendor marketplaces that are based on an asset-light business model, requiring least possible investment and sources from the business owner.

 Return, either at the end of the rental duration or due to faulty equipment, should be handled by the business itself when dealing with cranes, bulldozers and similar equipment.
 Smaller equipment can be either returned by the customer via carrier or the business owner can facilitate the return himself.